 Privacy complaints

-If an individual believes that the department has not dealt with their personal information in accordance with the IPPs contained in the IP Act, they may lodge an information privacy complaint.
+If an individual believes that Translink has not dealt with their personal information in accordance with the Information Privacy Principles contained in the IP Act, they may lodge an information privacy complaint to TMR.

 • be in writing;

-• give particulars of the act or practice the subject of the complaint.
+• provide particulars of the act or practice as the subject of the complaint.

 Privacy complaints are to be marked private and confidential and forwarded to: